Adobe Certifications and Certificates

 Illustrator

-Currently, it is used by around 195,000 consumers and has a market share of about 34.14%.
+Currently, it is used by around 195,000 users and has a market share of about 34.14%.
 Ironically, the only close competitor to it is Photoshop, which has nearly 10,000 more users.
-However, the popularity of this software within its specific niche is untouched, due to Adobe’s strong software design skills.
+However, the popularity of this software within its specific niche is unmatched, due to Adobe’s strong software design skills.

 Acrobat Pro

-Acrobat Pro is a popular PDF creating and editing tool that lets you create simple and easy-to-download files that you can share across the internet.
-It streamlines the PDF creation process and lets you do things like edit text, sign forms, and much more.
+Acrobat Pro is a popular PDF creation and editing tool that allows you to create simple, easy-to-download files that you can share across the internet.
+It streamlines the PDF creation process and allows you to perform tasks like editing text, signing forms, and much more.
 This diverse range of options makes it an in-demand option for many businesses.

 InDesign

-InDesign is used primarily in the publishing industry, as it helps you layout and design pages for a variety of common print and digital publications.
-This software includes a myriad of potent apps that make this process easier, including design templates and much more.
+InDesign is used primarily in the publishing industry, as it helps you lay out and design pages for a variety of common print and digital publications.
+This software includes myriad powerful features that make this process easier, including design templates and much more.
 Expect to use this software if you plan on working in book or magazine production.

 Currently, InDesign is third in the industry with a market share of 11.28%.
 Note that its primary competitors are Photoshop and Illustrator with user bases of around 200,000 each.
 With 64,373 active users, InDesign still has a significant market presence and is a great option for people who work in the publishing industry.